Country Manager for Ghana

 Carlene van der Westhuizen joined the International Budget Partnership in May 2016 after working as a consultant for IBP since October 2014.
-Based in the Cape Town office, she works as a Research Analyst for IBP’s Catalyst Program in South Africa.
+Based in the Cape Town office, she works as the head of research for IBP’s Catalyst Program in South Africa.
 From 2005 to 2013 she worked as a Senior Researcher at the Development Policy Research Unit, based at the University of Cape Town.
 She also previously worked as a Researcher at IDASA’s Budget Information Service and the Western Cape Trade and Investment Promotion Agency (Wesgro).
 She holds an MA in Economics from the University of Stellenbosch.

 Senior Program Officer, Sub-Saharan Africa, Training, Technical Assistance & Networking